 - Local governments in many developing countries lack meaningful autonomy.
 While the study confirmed the important role of localized spending in achieving better development outcomes, the analysis was not able to conclusively determine whether local government spending has a bigger (or smaller) impact on sectoral development outcomes when compared to non-localized spending.
 The lack of meaningful local government control over the delivery of localized services in many developing countries limits the ability of local governments to effectively contribute to stronger development outcomes at the local level.

-Follow these links to read the complete study report (PDF; 4.2 MB), or to access all study documents and supporting materials, including the study’s methodology, Instruction Manual, and completed LPS Country Surveys.
+Follow these links to read the complete study report (PDF; 4.2 MB).